 High Speed (100 Gbps) Encrypted Optical Communications System Based on QKD and Optical Code Scrambling

-Feasibility study to determine availability of capabilities in both advanced optical technologies and manufacturing processes to develop new optical ground receivers, as part of an assessment of UK capability to become a manufacturing base for OGRs on a scale appropriate to a new global market.
+Feasibility study to determine availability of capabilities in both advanced optical technologies and manufacturing processes to develop new optical ground receivers.

 In-depth security study of satellite QKD, examining various assumptions about the physical channel between satellites and ground stations and aiming to add new capabilities through maximising the user exploitability of current and future quantum satellite missions.

-Authoritative accreditation of outputs, through development of the necessary theoretical and experimental understanding, expertise and techniques to test physical QRNGs.
+This project seeks to develop the necessary theoretical and experimental understanding, expertise and techniques to test physical quantum random number generators.

-Development of quantum-enabled secure tokens allowing access authentication with no cross-checking delays for use on financial and other networks where time is critical and the light speed signalling bound is significant.
+The project is developing quantum-enabled secure tokens, which can be used on financial and other networks where time is critical and the light speed signalling bound is significant.